clc3-CloudComputing/jku-ws21/2 Continuous Integration/exercise 2.2/README.md

 # Exercise 2.2: Build and push a Container Image to DockerHub

-In this exercise, you will integrate DockerHub into the CI workflow in order to push an image to your DockerHub account.
+In this exercise, you will integrate DockerHub into the CI workflow to push an image to your DockerHub account.
 Therefore, a Dockerfile needs to be added to the repository, and the steps to build, tag, and push an image need to be extended to the Travis pipeline.

 ## Requirements